TY-SO-N/LRU_Cache/README.md

 ---

 ## 🤝 License
-This project is open-source and intended for educational and interview preparation purposes.
+This project is open-source and intended for educational purposes.